 2013 to present

 Manon appeared on the theatre tour “The Good The Bad and the Welsh” (Frapetsus), wrote the radio play “Rhosod” for Radio Cymru, and is part of the the scripting/storylining team on “Gwaith Cartref” Series 5, 6, 7, 8 and 9 (Fiction Factory) She continues to write for “Pobol y Cwm”(BBC).
 In 2016 initiated and won funding for the major new drama ‘Swansea’s Three Night Blitz” which played to packed houses.
 She also continues to do a significant amount of voice-over and translation work.
-Her first novel “Porth y Byddar” will be published in November 2017.
+Her first novel “Porth y Byddar” has just been published.